Jingo-Finance/docs/README.md

 ### Guides
 > Guides should follow the **Principles of a Good Guide**:
-- A guide corresponds to a reusable piece of code that demonstrates a single concept in the Pegasys ecosystem.
+- A guide corresponds to a reusable piece of code that demonstrates a single concept in the Jingo ecosystem.
 - Guides have three parts:
     1. An **introduction** that explains the concept that the piece of code implements and a summary of what the guide will cover and result in.
     2. A step-by-step **walkthrough** of each line of the example code